-Justin is a fourth year PhD candidate of strategy, entrepreneurship, and organization at the Management Department of Haslam College of Business.
-He entered the SEO program in Fall 2015 after received MBA in finance from Seton Hall University.
-Justin earned his bachelor’s degree in international business from University of International Business and Economics at China, in 2012.
-Prior to entering the doctoral program, he worked as financial analyst at Bloomberg L.P. and he is a level III Chartered Financial Analyst (CFA) candidate.
-In accordance to his strong analytical skills, finance, and international business background, his main research interests include international entrepreneurship, entrepreneurial internationalization, entrepreneurial persistence/exit, and international business/global strategy.
+Jiaju (Justin) is a PhD candidate in the Strategy, Entrepreneurship, and Organizations (SEO) program in the Management Department of the Haslam College of Business.
+He entered the SEO program in Fall 2015 after receiving his MBA in Finance from Seton Hall University.
+Justin earned his bachelor’s degree in International Business from the University of International Business and Economics in China.
+Prior to entering the doctoral program, he worked as a financial analyst at Bloomberg L.P., and he cofounded an online education service firm with his MBA cohorts.
+Related to his strong analytical skills, finance, entrepreneurship, and international business background, his main research interests include international entrepreneurship, internationalization/IPO, social entrepreneurship, behavioral and global strategy.
+His dissertation introduces the real options perspective to entrepreneurial internationalization process and decision-making.
+Justin enjoys hiking and road trips.
+He has been to more than 30 national parks/historical sites and has driven to 32 States in the U.S.Read more